HEIGE-PCloud/Notion-Hugo/README.md

 # Notion-Hugo

 Notion-Hugo allows you to use [Notion](https://www.notion.so/) as your CMS and deploy your pages as a static website with [Hugo](https://gohugo.io/).
-So you have the full power of Notion for creating new content, and the powerful Hugo and its wonderful [ecosystem of themes](https://themes.gohugo.io/) will take care of the rest for you.
+So you have the full power of Notion for creating new content, with Hugo and its wonderful [ecosystem of themes](https://themes.gohugo.io/) take care of the rest for you.

 ## Get Started